darktjm/auis/README.md

-linked into the application, giving little to no overhead in communication and making the possibility of independent failure less likely, but generally leaving things which require separate applicaitons, such as privilege separation, more difficult.
+linked into the application, giving little to no overhead in communication and making the possibility of independent failure less likely, but generally leaving things which require separate applications, such as privilege separation, more difficult.

 There are many ways in which components must interact.
 For visual interaction, the component must present itself properly within its